aamodatre/QOSF-2021-Cohort-4/README.md

 After employing a variety of test cases, it is observed that ```main.py``` **may** return the incorrect indices if:

 1. Numbers which do not satisfy the specified criterion are repeated more than twice.
-For e.g. in the input array [1 1 1 5], 1 is incorrectly identified as the correct solution.
+    - For example, in the input array [1 1 1 5], 1 is incorrectly identified as the correct solution instead of 5.

 2. Multiple 'solution' numbers are repeated several times.
-For e.g. [1 3 1 2] contains two instances of the solution '1' and one instance of the solution '2'.
+    - For example, input array [1 3 1 2] contains two instances of '1' and one instance of the '2', both of which satisfy aforemention criteria, and are solutions.
 However, all three of these may not be correctly idenfified.

 _**Alternative**_

-1. The first flaw listed above, is effectively solved with ```alternative.py```.
+1. The first flaw listed above, is effectively addressed with ```alternative.py```.
 This script creates product state of each number index and number in the binary representation.
 These product states are again solved as a satisfiability problem.

 - The alternative code may be executed as:
 ```